 - Just check the soil every other day or so.
 If you stick your finger in 1 knuckle and it’s dry, it’s time to add a bit of water.

 - Don’t be afraid to replace plants that have finished blooming with others.
 Plants do indeed have a lifespan, you know.

 - If you leave the box out in winter, fill it with evergreens, flowering cabbage, pansies or violas.

 5. If You Love It, Expand It

-If you create your own urban garden and live in an apartment or condo and just started cultivating plants in a window box or balcony garden, great!
+If you create your own urban garden and live in an apartment or condo, great!
 But if you really enjoyed it and have common gardens or roof space, why not check around with management and see if there’s any chance of getting a communal garden going?
 You could even create a little coop that grows its own food on the roof.

 Or, if you live in a terraced house, you could ask the ground floor owner if you can create a garden together and share the benefits.

 Or finally, if you’ve had success on your balcony or in your window box, why not see how much more you can grow indoors?
 The potential for planting is always greater than you think!